wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 1.8.2 =
+- Fixed some jQuery ui display issues in the plugin.

 = 1.8.1 =
 - Default affiliate links are now displayed in the affiliate's dashboard.
 This will be available even if you haven't configured any creative.